 Foundation Course Fees

-- We work in small groups with a high trainer to student ratio, so the training fees (equating to about £10/hour for the Foundation course) represent very good value compared with, for example, one-to-one Alexander lessons.
+- We work in small groups with a high trainer to student ratio, so the training fees (equating to less than £10/hour) represent very good value compared with, for example, one-to-one Alexander lessons.

 - The Foundation course is 12 weeks.
 Both the Autumn and Spring terms run over a period of 12 weeks but if you choose to enrol in the Summer term (which is only 11 weeks), you will be invited to come back for a final week during the following Autumn term.